observability-lab-cse/observability-lab-workshop/README.md

 This workshop will includes:

-- 🛠️ Instrumenting applications with OpenTelemetry on Azure
+- 🛠️ Auto-instrumenting applications with OpenTelemetry
-- 🖥️ Shedding light on your AKS cluster with observability features
+- 🖥️ Inspect Azure's AKS observability features
-- 📊 Crafting custom telemetry visualizations using Azure Monitor Workbooks and Dashboards
+- 📊 Explore Application Insights and crafting custom telemetry visualizations using Azure Monitor Workbooks and Dashboards

 ## Navigating this Journey

-Each section of this workshop has a designated branch in our Github repository.
-Running `make` in the root directory ensures your environment is up to speed.
+> 📝 **Note:** Each section of this workshop has a designated branch in the corresponding code  Github repository [observability-lab](https://github.com/observability-lab-cse/observability-lab).
+The **📌 Starting point 📌** paragraph in each section will give you further instructions on how to get your workshop environment up to speed 😉.

 Sections:

-- [⚒️ Pre Requisites](./00-pre-requisite/README.md) - Covering the pre set up and tools that will be needed.
+- [⚒️ Pre Requisites](./00-pre-requisite/README.md) - Covering the tools that will be
+  needed.
 - [⚙️ Provision Infrastructure](./01-provision-infrastructure/README.md) - Provision AKS cluster, Application Insights etc.
 - [🧩 Deploy application to AKS](./02-deploy-application/README.md) - Deploy all required components of the application